-Mice are never welcome guests in the home.
-They can spread diseases such as hantavirus, salmonella and listeria through their urine, droppings, saliva and nesting materials.
-People often discover that they have these pests in their homes upon hearing scurrying noises at night or finding rice grain-shaped droppings.
+Mice are never welcome guests in homes or businesses.
+They can spread diseases such as hantavirus, salmonella and listeria through their urine, droppings, saliva, and nesting materials.
+People often discover that they have these house mice or deer mice in their homes or business upon hearing scurrying noises at night or finding rice grain-shaped droppings.

-Mice love chewing on wires to keep their teeth short and to gain access to places that the wires may be blocking, which has the potential to cause fires.
+Mice love chewing on wiring to keep their teeth short and to gain access to places that the wires may be blocking, which has the potential to cause electrical fires.

 Having a mouse infestation is unsettling but it’s nothing to feel embarrassed about.
-We’re here to help!
-We’ve outlined the best ways for how to get rid of mice and how to kill mice in your home.
+We’ve outlined the best ways for how you can help prevent mice from getting indoors and how to get rid of mice if they have infested your home or business.

-The best way to get rid of mice is to prevent them from entering your home to begin with.
+The best way to get rid of mice is to prevent them from getting indoors to begin with.
 Mice can enter a home through cracks in the exterior, gaps in the windows, roof, utility lines and they are also attracted by food left out in the open.

-Getting rid of mice is a task that can leave you feeling overwhelmed, but we can help with that.
-Here are some tips for how to get rid of mice fast:
+Getting rid of mice is a task that can leave you feeling stressed, frustrated, and overwhelmed, but we can help with that.
+Here are some tips for how to get rid of mice:

 Use metal weather stripping under doors and weather strip windows.
-Mice can squeeze through cracks as small as a dime.
-Even the small gaps created by worn thresholds under doors will allow mice access to your home.
+Mice can squeeze through cracks as small as a dime or quarter.
+Even the small gaps created by worn thresholds under doors will allow mice access to your home or business.

-Keep doors closed, as well as caulk around doors and windows to prevent entry.
+Keep doors closed, and caulk around doors and windows to prevent entry.

 Keep an eye out for siding and foundation gaps, roof and soffit gaps and roof and fascia gaps.
-Fix as needed to prevent mice from entering the house.
+Fix as needed to prevent mice from gaining entry.

 Regularly inspect exterior walls for gaps or holes.